ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+of our race.
+History is of some import
+ance ; but the past world ia dead we
 have nothing to do with it Let her
 have au intelligent opinion, and be able
 to sustain an intelligent conversation,